Vagyasri/To-Do-List/README.md

 - Update Distribution folder with the changes from Source folder: Run npm run build
 - Check the live changes through the local host: Run npm start

+#### For better guidance on setting up Web-pack in your local system go through [this repo](https://github.com/Vagyasri/Webpack-Setup.git)

 ### Check linter errors:

 - Install npm